YuLab-SMU/yulab-smu.github.io/content/achivement-tree-data.md

 </style>

-A series of methods and software tools have been proposed developed for the operation, integration, and visualization of trees and data.
-This includes (1) the introduction of graphic grammar into the field of phylogeny for the first time, (2) enhancing the data integration ability of phylogenetics and its application in different disciplines, (3) proposing two generic methods for phylogenetic data integration and visualization, and (4) designing data structures that can store phylogenetic trees, related data, and visualization commands to ensure the possibility of repeatable research.
-The implementation of this series of methods and software tools provides a set of simple and unified syntaxes and formulates a complete system.
-This assists researchers in discovering hidden patterns and proposing new hypotheses by integrating heterogeneous data in the context of evolution or hierachy.
+A series of methods and software tools have been proposed and developed for the operation, integration, and visualization of trees and data.
+This includes (1) the introduction of graphic grammar into the field of phylogeny for the first time, (2) enhancing the data integration ability of phylogenetics and its application in different disciplines, (3) proposing two universal methods for phylogenetic data integration and visualization, and (4) designing data structures that can store phylogenetic trees, related data, and visualization directives to ensure analytical reproducibility.
+This series of methods and software tools provide a concise and unified syntax as a whole system., which assists researchers in discovering hidden patterns and proposing new hypotheses by integrating heterogeneous data in the context of evolution or hierachy.

-Two monographs have been published to introduce this series of work, including "[Data integration, manipulation and visualization of phylogenetic trees](https://www.routledge.com/Data-Integration-Manipulation-and-Visualization-of-Phylogenetic-Trees/Yu/p/book/9781032233574)" (EN) by CRC Press and 《[R实战：系统发育树的数据集成操作与可视化](https://weread.qq.com/web/bookDetail/8ad32a00813ab81bbg0183d2)》 (CN) published by Publishing house of electronics industry (电子工业出版社).
+Two monographs have been published to introduce this series of work, including "[Data integration, manipulation and visualization of phylogenetic trees](https://www.routledge.com/Data-Integration-Manipulation-and-Visualization-of-Phylogenetic-Trees/Yu/p/book/9781032233574)" (EN) published by CRC Press and 《[R实战：系统发育树的数据集成操作与可视化](https://weread.qq.com/web/bookDetail/8ad32a00813ab81bbg0183d2)》 (CN) published by Publishing House of Electronics Industry (电子工业出版社).

 <a href="https://www.routledge.com/Data-Integration-Manipulation-and-Visualization-of-Phylogenetic-Trees/Yu/p/book/9781032233574"><img src="https://yulab-smu.top/treedata-book/9781032233574_cover_review.png" style="height:320px;border:2px solid black;"/></a>
 <a href="https://weread.qq.com/web/bookDetail/8ad32a00813ab81bbg0183d2"><img src="/images/book-cover-cn.png" style="height:320px;border:2px solid black;"/></a>